Yoav666s/dnd-wiki/_pages/reckonfear.md

 ## Invocations
 The following is a list of Invocations.
 After you cast an Invocation, you must succeed an Endurance check with Inverse Difficulty based on your Resilience or lose a Stamina Point.
 A Success with a Cost counts as a Failure.
 You can't cast the same Invocation two turns in a row.

+**Conjuration.** You create a large or smaller inanimate object in an unoccupied space you can see within range.
+It looks completely ordinary, has no monetary value, and disappears after you finish a Rest or cast this spell again.
+Alternatively, you can conjure a weapon in your hands as a Sleight.

 **Fireball.** Make an attack against a creature you can see within range.
 On a hit, it takes Fire damage equal to your Willpower Value plus 5d6 and starts Burning.
 On a miss, it takes half damage only.

 **Invisibility.** You become Invisible until you attack or cast a spell.